Cacti/cacti/README.md

 ## Data Collection AKA Poller

-Local and remote data collection support now with the ability to set collection intervals.
+Local and remote data collection support with the ability to set collection intervals.
 Check out *Data Source Profile* with in Cacti for more information. *Data Source Profiles* can be applied to graphs at creation time or at the data template level.

 Remote data collection has been made easy through replication of resources to remote data collectors.
 Even when connectivity to the main Cacti installation is lost from remote data collector, it will store collected data until connectivity is restored.
 Remote data collection only requires MySQL and HTTP/HTTPS access back to the main Cacti installation location.